madfam-io/plinto/docs/development/THEME_ACCESSIBILITY_FIX.md

 1. Component-level bug (wrong CSS classes)
 2. App-level bug (missing theme variables)

 Your attention to accessibility caught a issue that automated tests missed and that "worked by accident" in light mode.
-This is exactly the kind of quality standard that makes Plinto production-ready.
+This is exactly the kind of quality standard that makes Janua production-ready.

 **Thank you for catching this!** 🎯